d-iles/Productivity_App/README.md

-# Productivity_App_1.2a
+# Productivity_App
+v1.2a

+## Introduction
 Hello world!
 This is a collaborative project between Daniel Iles and David Garcia.
-We are developing a productivity app that will organize the input tasks in order of priority.
-We are using Android Studio (primarily with Java) to create our app.
-The SDK we are using is (Version 30.0.2).
-Please let us know of any suggestions you may have on how we can improve our code!
+The purpose of this productivity app is to organize the input tasks in order of priority.
+In the current state of the app the user can input tasks (title, description, date by, & priority) into a task list in the swipeable interface.

+## Prerequisites
+* Android Studio 4.1.1
+* Java SDK (using 30.0.2)

+This app is not deployed, and in order to test must be downloaded and ran through the Android Studio dev application.

+## Additional Info
+This project is open-source for collaboration!
+Feel free to download a copy and create a pull request if you would like to participate in development.